Please contact trip leader in advance if you are planning to go on a field trip.

 Exton Park

-Hibernia Park, Coatesville, PA
+Hibernia County Park, Coatesville, PA

-Place: Pavilion 4 Lot 790 Cedar Knoll Rd, 7:30 a.m.
+Place: Pavilion 4 Lot 790 Cedar Knoll Rd.

-Leaders: Kris Debolt and Peter Wade (215-219-5637, wadedeb@verizon.net)
+Leaders: Kris Debolt and Peter Wade (215-219-5637, wadedeb@verizon.net )

-Note: 3 hour trip, about 2 miles in mostly flat field or hard dirt paths
+Note: 3 hr. trip, about 2 miles in mostly flat field or hard dirt paths

 Hibernia Park